 The university reserves the right to withdraw or change the hours of any course listed in the Schedule of Classes.
 Classes may be rescheduled or cancelled due to unforeseen circumstances or low enrollment.

-Students enrolled in a cancelled class are responsible for withdrawing the course from their program by Web Registration or in person in the lobby of John Hubbard Hall.
+Students enrolled in a cancelled class are responsible for withdrawing the course from their program via Web Registration or sending an email to the Registrar One Stop Center via ask.usc.edu.

 The STudent Academic Record System report (STARS) provides a comprehensive evaluation of students’ academic progress toward degree completion of their specified program of study.
 This report contains all applicable USC course work and accepted transfer work and included requirements such as time limit, continuous enrollment and summative experience.
 STARS reports are made available as students approach graduation.
-Students may access their STARS report on OASIS at myUSC.
+Students may access their STARS reports at myUSC.